luiisca/obsidian-periodic-notes-calendar/README.md

-# 📅 Obsidian Periodic Notes Calendar Plugin
+# 📅 Periodic Notes Calendar Plugin for Obsidian

 Obsidian calendar plugin for writing and organizing periodic notes (daily to yearly).
 Navigate via command palette or calendar UI.
 Summarize entries with